 1. Explanation on functionality

 1.1 Source: Where the original materials that you are going to process will be loaded.
-The button will load an existing DVD movie folder from local HDD, while button loads ISO image file; If your source is the DVD disc, just insert it into your optical drive;
+Use the button to load a movie folder or ISO as source; If your source is the DVD disc, just insert it into your optical drive;

 1.4 Chapter settings: A feature aims at catering the potential needs of copying just a part of the original movie, based on chapters.

 1.5 Audio: Decide which audio stream(s) you want to be presented at the resulting disc.

 1.6 Subtitle: Select the subtitle stream(s) you want to retain in the final disc.

 1.7 Writable Media Size: DVD5 means to burn the main title to single layer blank DVD 5 disc, while DVD9 means burning to dual-layer blank DVD 9 disc; About compression ratio, 100% stands for no compression gets involved, while others mean some percentage of compression is to be made.
 Click on the button to bring up the Adavnced Settings window.

 2. A sample guide through the burning process (Source being original DVD disc)